Did you see this error in the Chrome developer tools?

 The resource https://pagead2.googlesyndication.com/pagead/js/r20190624/r20190131/show_ads_impl.js was preloaded using link preload but not used within a few seconds from the window’s load event.
 Please make sure it has an appropriate ‘as’ value and it is preloaded intentionally.

-You would not be the first one and after a few questions from Advanced Ads users, I thought I might dig into the meaning of it.
+You would not be the first one, and after a few questions from Advanced Ads users, I thought I might dig into its meaning.

 When does this warning show up?

 The warning only shows in the developer tools in the Chrome browser for websites that are using AdSense and when you disabled caching in the Network tab.
 It doesn’t matter whether you are using their Auto ads feature or manually placed AdSense ads.

 The error is gone as soon as you disable the Disable cache option.

 This warning is only showing up if you deliberately disabled caching WHILE opening the developer tools.
 Since this is not how most of your visitors are going to open your site, it wouldn’t even matter if it would cause an issue for this user group.

 The problem could be a small one related to performance.
 If a file is loaded and then not used, it might be better not to load it at all.
 My tests show that this is maybe in the range of 250 ms and a file size of 78.5 kB.
 Again, this only applies to users with the dev tools in Chrome open.